unbornchikken/NOOOCL/README.md

 ### Build

-OpenCL programs can be compiled from string source code or loaded from precompiled binaries, these methods are supported in NOOOCL.
+OpenCL programs can be compiled from string source code or loaded from pre-compiled binaries, these methods are supported in NOOOCL.

 ```javascript
 // Creating OpenCL program from string source: